- Written by Dr.Mehmet Demircioglu

 High cholesterol itself usually does not change local anesthesia.
 The anesthesia concern appears when cholesterol is connected to heart disease, stent history, rhythm symptoms, uncontrolled blood pressure, or a cardiologist warning.
 When that connection exists, local anesthesia containing adrenaline, procedure length, anxiety, and blood pressure response become part of the preoperative discussion.

 Recovery planning also depends on the wider picture.
-If the patient drinks heavily, has high triglycerides, fatty liver, or abnormal liver enzymes, then alcohol after a hair transplant deserves stricter caution.
-If the patient smokes, has diabetes, or has vascular disease, wound healing and infection risk deserve more attention.
-If the patient is taking several medicines, the painkiller after surgery and antibiotic plan should avoid unnecessary risk.
+If you drink heavily, have high triglycerides, fatty liver, or abnormal liver enzymes, then alcohol after a hair transplant deserves stricter caution.
+If you smoke, have diabetes, or have vascular disease, wound healing and infection risk deserve more attention.
+If you take several medicines, the painkiller and antibiotic plan after surgery should avoid unnecessary risk.

 The operation can also be smaller if that makes the medical and surgical balance safer.
 A smaller session may reduce procedure time and make recovery simpler, but it must still make cosmetic sense.
 A small unsafe plan is not good, and a large plan should not be used to ignore medical caution.